wenbobao/PPiOS-Rename/README.md

 When ready to start testing an obfuscated build:

+1. Ensure all local source code changes have been committed.

-1. Build using the Build and Analyze scheme, producing the symbols file, `symbols.json`.
+2. Build using the Build and Analyze scheme, producing the symbols file, `symbols.json`.

-2. Commit or otherwise preserve the `symbols.json` file.
+3. Commit or otherwise preserve the `symbols.json` file.

-3. Build using the Obfuscate Sources scheme, which applies the renaming to the sources.
+4. Build using the Obfuscate Sources scheme, which applies the renaming to the sources.

-4. Build using the original scheme.
+5. Build using the original scheme.

-5. Revert changes to the sources before continuing development.
+6. Revert changes to the sources before continuing development.

 Once the sources are obfuscated, the process of building and testing for different destinations can be repeated using the original scheme (step #4), as long as you haven't reverted the sources yet (step #5).